viamrobotics/docs/docs/manage/remotes.md

 tags: ["server", "components", "services"]
 ---

-Sometimes you want robots to communicate with each other.
+When robots can communicate with each other, they can share resources and operate collaboratively.
-You can do this by establishing a secure connection called a *remote*.
-Example use cases include:

-- Two rovers mapping a room with SLAM.
-  If they can communicate, they can coordinate to divide the work efficiently and avoid crashing into one another.
-- A swarm of drones with limited onboard computing power.
-  They send images to a computer with significant computing power running an ML model, and receive predictions from their image data.
+This document explains how to establish secure connections between robots.

+### Robot parts

 Robots are organized into *parts*, where each part represents a computer (a single-board computer like a Raspberry Pi or a desktop, laptop, or other computer) running `viam-server`, the hardware [components](/components/) attached to it, and any [services](/services/) or other resources running on it.
-Every robot has a main part, and multi-part robots have one or more sub-parts representing additional computers running `viam-server`.
+Every robot has a main part.
+Multi-part robots also have one or more *sub-parts* representing additional computers running `viam-server`.

 There are two ways to link robot parts:

-- To connect two computers within the *same robot*, [configure a sub-part](#configure-a-sub-part).
+- **Sub-part**: If you have two computers within the *same robot*, use one as the main part and [connect the other to it as a sub-part](#configure-a-sub-part).

-- To connect two computers that are parts of *different robots*, [configure a remote](#configure-a-remote).
+- **Remote**: To connect two computers that are parts of *different robots*, [add one robot part as a remote part of the other robot](#configure-a-remote).

 Connections between robots are established using the best network path available.